 Jesus Christ proclaimed that he was sent to set others free.
 Jesus is the subject, and as his followers, we are also called to set men and women free from their earthly bonds.
-How can we ignore modern-day slavery?
+How can we seek to end modern-day slavery?
 We can take action.
 Here are a few ways to fight trafficking:

 - Start a ministry through your church or organization that fights trafficking or involves outreach to trafficking victims and those at risk.

-- Connect with ministries serving on the frontlines of anti–human trafficking efforts by going on a short term missions experience.
-See our list of organizations to explore possible partnerships.
+- Connect with ministries serving on the frontlines of anti-human trafficking efforts by going on a short-term missions experience.
+See our list of partnering organizations to explore possible partnerships.